-- Income tax rates The Group is subject to corporate income taxes at a rate of 33%.
-Refer to note 19 for details of the temporary COVID-19 stimulus package tax relief that was granted effective April 1, 2020 up to June 30, 2021. - (ii) Premium tax rates Insurers are subject to tax on premium revenues generated in certain jurisdictions.
+- (i) Income tax rates

+- The Group is subject to corporate income taxes at a rate of 33%.
+Refer to note 19 for details of the temporary COVID-19 stimulus package tax relief that was granted effective April 1, 2020 up to December 31, 2023.

+- (ii) Premium tax rates

+Insurers are subject to tax on premium revenues generated in certain jurisdictions.
 The principal rate of premium tax is 5% for general insurance and nil for life insurance.